KatharinaBuelow/snow-research/README.md

  - cdo has been used to calculate indices for snw and snowdays (annual, seasonal, NDJFMA, monthly means)
  - a snow day is defined as 3 cm of snow.
 We used snw (snow water equivalent), which most RCMs provided.
- - snowday: snw >= 9.36 [kg/m²]; snd >= 0.03 [m] (snw = 0.03 m *0.312 kg/m3)
+ - snowday: snw >= 9.36 [kg/m²]; snd >= 0.03 [m] (snw = 0.03 m * 0.312 kg/m³)
- - If snw for the RCM was not provided, we used snd (snow depth) and coverted it to snw by mulipying it with the desity of 0.312 kg/m³
+ - If snw for the RCM was not provided, we used snd (snow depth) and converted it to snw by multiplying it with the density of 0.312 kg/m³

 ## 2.)
 Area mean calculation

 * You need some fixed field:
     * areacella
-    * land see mask (common lsm (at least 50% land cover in all modells)
+	* land sea mask (common lsm, at least 50% land cover in all models)
-    * orographie
+	* orography
 	* mask of accumulated snow

 ### Results for Prudence Regions:

-* Some model accumulate snow, which leads to unrealistic values.
-These Gridboxes are masked out and not included in the calculation.
+* Some models accumulate snow, which leads to unrealistic values.
+These gridboxes are masked out and not included in the calculation.
 This finally leads to areas which have less than 5 gridboxes for some RCMs, so they will not be used for the area mean.

-       See pictute: Grid_cells_per_elev_class.png
+	   See picture: Grid_cells_per_elev_class.png

 This is the reason why you do not find the same number of simulations at each region and height level.